Dan Collison

 Onboarding

-I was brought in by the CPO and asked to redesign the SaaS platform.
+The CPO asked me to redesign the SaaS platform.

 The problems to solve were